KShervington/open-code-gen/README.md

 2. Position your cursor where you want to insert code
 3. Right-click and select "Complete code" from the context menu
 4. Wait for the LLM to generate a completion (a notification will show progress)
-5. The generated code will be inserted at your cursor position
+5. The generated code will appear in a VSCode Webview
+6. You can copy the code or insert it at your cursor position

 ## How It Works